Short course Research Methods in Translation and Interpreting Studies (II): Specific Research and Scientific Communication Skills 2020

 - Understand essential concepts related to the distribution of research results

-- Develop your own publication strategy
+- Learn how to develop your own publication strategy

 Director(s)